signalfx/integrations/collectd-openstack/README.md

 ### METRICS
 Metrics about a hypervisor, tenant and instances are collected by default.
 For documentation of the metrics and dimensions emitted by this plugin, [click here](./docs).
-Note, that SignalFx does not support `histogram` and `summary` metric types (hence, metrics of these type will be skipped if provided in the configuration).
+Note, that SignalFx does not support `histogram` and `summary` metric types (hence, metrics of these types will be skipped if provided in the configuration).
 See [usage](#usage) for details.

 #### Metric naming
 `<metric type>.openstack.<component>.<name of metric>`.
-This is the format of default metric names reported by the plugin.
+The format of default metric names reported by the plugin is.

 ### LICENSE